-You will have to cite information and data that you’re including in your dissertation, as well as, your proposal.
-Thus, make sure that the references that you include are credible and authentic (Flannel, 2017).
+You will have to cite information and data that you’re including in your dissertation.
+So make sure that the references that you include are credible and authentic.
 You can use well-known academic journals, official websites, past researches and concepts presented by renowned authors and writers in the respective field.

-The same rule applies for in-text citations.
-Make sure that you cite references appropriately and accurately.
+The same rule applies to in-text citations.
+Make sure that you cite references accurately according to the required referencing style as mentioned in the guidelines.
 Statistics, facts and figures should be backed by references at all times.
-It is highly recommended that when writing a dissertation, every 100 words should have a reference (although this is not a hard and fast rule).
+It is highly recommended to back every 100-200 words written with at least one academic reference.
 The quantity of references does not matter; however, the quality does.

-These are the basic aspects that a proposal should contain.
+These are the basic elements of a dissertation proposal.
 Taking care of all these sections will help you when you’re confused as to how to structure a dissertation proposal.
 In addition to these steps, look for different dissertation proposal examples that are similar to your research topic.
-You can find them on the internet or you could ask your friends.
-These sample dissertation proposals provide a clear understanding regarding how to write a dissertation proposal without much difficulty.
+Sample dissertation proposal can provide a clear understanding on how to go about this “proposal stage” of the dissertation project.